 "The agent is not long in discovering his immunity, and becomes more despotic in his authority.
 The Indian has no initiative, as this veto power of the Indian agent's overrides anything that the Indian may do to get redress; knowing that their power of representation and their right to be heard by Congress was taken away from the Indians by Sec.
-463 of the Act of July 9, 1932, and placed in the hands of the Indian Bureau(which literally means the Indian agent, as it is he that executes the direct administration to the Indians), of Indian matters, and that they have never been restored to them; makes the Indian agent, as a rule, very severe, when he thinks-and he is the sole judge-best to discipline him."
+463 of the Act of July 9, 1932, and placed in the hands of the Indian Bureau(which literally means the Indian agent, as it is he that executes the direct administration to the Indian agent, as a rule, very severe, when he thinks-and he is the sole judge-best to discipline him."